 Source: Bloomberg, University of Lausanne, HSBC Global Private Banking as at February 2024.
-The red line represents a 3-year rolling correlation between the monthly returns of US stocks and US Treasuries. data show that this was an outlier.
-Importantly, the correlation has significantly increased in the post-COVID world.
-Relying only on government bonds to achieve diversification thus no longer seems sufficient, and we need to look for opportunities elsewhere.
+The red line represents a 3-year rolling correlation between the monthly returns of US stocks and US Treasuries.

 High inflation and a big focus on central banks' actions are to blame for the pickup in correlation, in our view.
 And although inflation is down from its peak, it may well remain higher than in the past decade.
 We believe that we're now back in the regime where the correlation remains mostly positive for the foreseeable future.